munificent/ui-as-code/in-progress/optional-semicolons.md

 *   The `{` and `}` in `block` establish a statement context.

 *   The `{` and `}` in `mapLiteral` establish an expression context.
-(The difference between this and the previous rule is the primary reason why the rules can't be defined lexically.)
+(The difference between this and the previous rule is the one reason why the rules can't be defined lexically.)

 *   The `(` and `)` in `arguments`, `assertStatement`